 Remember that you’re trying to mask the mosaic sheet border seams, not accentuate them.
 So, use colors to your advantage for this.

 FOURTH, make sure your installer is fine with jiggering some pebbles at the seams.
-This takes even more added time, but is the biggest trick for making seams disappear.
+This takes even more added time, but is the best trick for making seams disappear.
 If there are one or several mats that simply won’t fit together seamlessly no matter what, then you can peel some of the pebbles off the mesh backing and lay them individually to make a troublesome seam go away.

-Again, setting pebbles individually is added time and therefore added expense, but if a completely seamless install is your priority then make sure your installer knows to add extra install time to their bid!
+Again, setting pebbles individually is added time and therefore added expense, but if a completely seamless install is your priority then make sure your installer knows to add extra install time to their pricing!